The best vacation trip we have ever taken was to Italy. The food, the history, the wine and the Limoncello did not disappoint!

-When we visited Italy, we brought limoncello home with us but it’s long gone.
-I was exploring a dessert recipe that calls for limoncello and realized that it’s actually easy to make.
+We brought limoncello home with us when we visited Italy, but it’s long gone.
+I was recently exploring a dessert recipe called for limoncello and realized that it’s easy to make.

-I explored several online recipes and I used a combination of suggestions from each.
-Here is how I made my recipe and what I learned along the way.
+I explored several online recipes and used a combination of suggestions from each.
+Here is how I made my recipe and learned along the way.

 What is Limoncello?

-Limoncello is a delicious citrus liqueur that originated in Italy.
+Limoncello is a delicious citrus liqueur that originated in Southern Italy.

-I was surprised to find that Limoncello is just a combination of simple ingredients which include lemon zest, vodka, sugar and water.
+I was surprised to find that Limoncello is just a combination of simple ingredients, including lemon zest, vodka, sugar, and water.

 You only need a few simple tools and about a week to have your own homemade limoncello.